 Sips By Tea Subscription

 While coffee is a hot beverage many people love, tea can be just as amazing and provide a caffeine boost.
 And the varieties extend way beyond the grocery store options.
-Sips By is a subscription that can introduce your gift recipient to more than 100 brands of tea from around the world.
+Sips By is a subscription that can introduce your gift recipient to more than 150 brands of tea from around the world.
 Simply buy a gift card and then your recipient can select their taste preferences and a box is shipped their way.
-The four teas can make more than 15 cups.

 Etsy Funny Doctor Mug